Particeep/pricer-integration/README.md

 case class PricerError(message: String, args: List[String] = List.empty) extends PricerResponse
 ```

 `PricerError` is use when insurer API return a business error.
 A business error is an error which explicit the insurer refuse user because there is no coherence in the data.

 For instance driver age is inferior to 18.
 Another example you can not say you have a good vision but at the same time you are blind.

 Unfortunately, api insurer can make difficult how to separate technical problem from business problem.
 In this case you can return a sentence like "you are not eligible"
-and put on a fail what the api insured return.
+and put on a `Fail` what the api insured return.

 A technical problem is an error on data.
 For instance, they are missing data or data is not understood by the api insurer.
 That implied you made a mistake in the code, and you have to correct it.

-Insurer API can send respond in english or in french.
-You don't have to translate them.
+Insurer API can send respond in english or in French.
+You do not have to translate.

 #### Decline

 ```scala
 case class Decline(url: URL, meta: Option[Meta] = None) extends PricerResponse
 ```
-Decline is use when insurer API refuse to give you a price because your profile is not eligible.
+`Decline` is use when insurer API refuse to give you a price because your profile is not eligible.
 All data from user are good and consistent, but Insurer API does not want to insure this user profile.
 At this moment you have to put the reason and use this class.
 It can be for instance :
 ```